 Retail technology has transformed the purchasing experience by:

-enabling them to purchase products which are unavailable in nearby stores giving access to a broader range of products
+- enabling them to purchase products that are unavailable in nearby stores giving access to a broader range of products

-Consumer shopping behaviour report from Competera highlights how consumers buying preferences have changed, with the most interesting statistic being that 23% of respondents (US) saying how they continued shopping more online even after the lockdown.
+The consumer shopping behavior report from Competera highlights how consumer buying preferences have changed, with the most interesting statistic being that 23% of respondents (US) saying how they continued shopping more online even after the lockdown.

 COVID-19 & eCommerce